aleen42/sound/README.md

 #### Optional

-If you don't want to use `assets/songs`, you can just override the variable `base` array in the file `load.js`:
+If you don't want to use `assets/songs`, you can just override the variable `base` array in the file `load.js`, to specify where to scan mp3 files recursively.

 ```js
 const base = [